 The Urban Design Program embraces a special relationship between the design studio and the New York City region through collaboration with government agencies and other public interest constituencies.
-This collaboration intersects a heightened degree of reality and immediacy within the academic program; and in return it gives public institutions a valuable resource for exploration of critical issues.
+This collaboration interjects a heightened degree of reality and immediacy within the academic program; and in return it gives public institutions a valuable resource for exploration of critical issues.
 In the final semester the focus shifts to one or two other world cities comprising a similar collaboration with the appropriate local agencies and constituencies.
+Recent studios have worked in Antwerp, Brussels, Caracas, Istanbul, London, and Naples.
 In general the problematics raised by all of the studios connect to concrete urban situations from which inquiry proceeds to a particular balance of "real" and "theoretical" depending on specific circumstances.
+Graduates gain the conceptual tools with which to manage the complexities of design intervention as a catalyst for urban development.